nuxion/cloudscripts/README.md

 This is a collections of different scripts used for software and server provisioning in the context of cloud, usually docker, some networking configurations and so forth.

 I used to use ansible in a push strategy approach (from client or bastion to servers), however with the introduction of different [HashiCorp tools](https://terraform.io/), this strategy started to be cumbersome.
-Instead, I would like that each server execute by their self the related scripts using environment knowledge provided by the cloud platform like Metadata server, labels & tags, etcd servers, in a [pull strategy approach](https://www.michaelwashere.net/post/2020-03-23-config-binding/).
+Instead, eeach server will execute their related scripts using environment knowledge provided by the cloud platform like Metadata server, labels & tags, etcd servers, in a [pull strategy approach](https://www.michaelwashere.net/post/2020-03-23-config-binding/).

 For the time being, this runs over GCE cloud, debian like S.O., and systemd, but it should be easy to adapt for other providers and S.O, besides some scripts are agnostics like docker installation script.
 Let me know if you are interest in other providers, or tools.